 Allied Health Assistant (AHA)

-Our Allied Health Assistants (AHAs) are a vital part of our team — bringing warmth, energy, and practical support to every session.
-Currently studying in the final years of their Occupational Therapy degrees, our AHAs are passionate about helping clients reach their goals in meaningful, everyday ways.
+Our Allied Health Assistants (AHAs) are an integral part of the Aligned Allied Health team, bringing warmth, energy, and practical, hands-on support to every session.
+Currently in the final stages of their Occupational Therapy degrees, they are passionate about supporting clients to build skills, confidence, and independence in ways that feel meaningful and achievable in everyday life.

 -